ekozf/ekozf.github.io/blog/markdown/building-and-using-docker-containers.md

 cover: docker-blue.png
 ---

-Have you ever wanted to deploy something you have made, but the destination server did not have the correct configuration and dependancies to run the app?
+Have you ever wanted to deploy something you have made, but the destination server did not have the correct configuration and dependencies to run the app?
 If so, then you might want to look into running your app inside of something called a Docker Container.
 In this tutorial we will go over what Docker is, how to create a Docker container and how to deploy it to a server.

 <br>